Sauravgwalia/CASE_STUDY2_ATM_/README.md

 A programm for operation of ATM.

 ### It has one interface

-* Hardware : It has following methods
+- Hardware : It has following methods
-    * screen - It displays the output on screen.
+  - screen - It displays the output on screen.
-    * keyPad - Enables keyboard for taking input from keyboard.
+  - keyPad - Enables keyboard for taking input from keyboard.
-    * cashDishpenser - Opens cash dishpenser at the time of withdrawal.
+  - cashDishpenser - Opens cash dishpenser at the time of withdrawal.
-    * depositSlot - Opens deposit slot while depositing Cash.
+  - depositSlot - Opens deposit slot while depositing Cash.

 ### It consists following classes:

-* #### Accounts
+- #### Accounts
-    * This class consists data of all customers.
+  - This class consists data of all customers.
-    * It also takes care of editing balance and modifying PIN.
+  - It also takes care of editing balance and modifying PIN.
-* #### Activity
+- #### Activity

-    * This class inherite Accounts class and takes care of all transactions.
+  - This class inherite Accounts class and takes care of all transactions.
-    * It has following method:
+  - It has following method:
-        * isAccountExist - Verifies whether an account No. is there in data or not.
+    - isAccountExist - Verifies whether an account No. is there in data or not.
-        * verifyPIN - Verifies enterd PIN code.
+    - verifyPIN - Verifies enterd PIN code.
-        * viewMyBalance - Shows account balance.
+    - viewMyBalance - Shows account balance.
-        * depositFunds - Takes care of funds deposit.
+    - depositFunds - Takes care of funds deposit.
-        * withdrawal - Takes care of fund withdrawals.
+    - withdrawal - Takes care of fund withdrawals.
-        * changePIN - Deals with changing PIN of respective account.
+    - changePIN - Deals with changing PIN of respective account.
+    - generateOTP - This methods generates a four DIGIT random OTP.
+    - sendOTP - This method should take care of sending OTP to registered mobile no. Here it simply prints OTP on screen.
+    - transfer - Takes care transefer of funds b/w accounts.

-* #### Atm
+- #### Atm

-    * This class implements the Hardware.
+  - This class implements the Hardware.
-    * And also it inherits Activity class.
+  - And also it inherits Activity class.
-    * Proceeds through every query of user.
+  - Proceeds through every query of user.

-* #### Main
+- #### Main
-    * This class creates an Atm object.
+  - This class creates an Atm object.
-    * And uses Atm to deal with users query.
+  - And uses Atm to deal with users query.

 > ## In database of this ATM 3 users are added.

-* USER 1:
+- #### USER 1:
-    * Account No. - 12345
+  - Account No. - 12345
-    * PIN Code - 12345
+  - PIN Code - 12345
+  - Mobile No - 1234567890
-* USER 2:
+- #### USER 2:
-    * Account No. - 23456
+  - Account No. - 23456
-    * PIN Code - 23456
+  - PIN Code - 23456
+  - Mobile No - 2345678901
-* USER 3:
+- #### USER 3:
-    * Account No. - 34567
+  - Account No. - 34567
-    * PIN Code - 34567
+  - PIN Code - 34567
+  - Mobile No - 3456789012

-> ### Preview
+> #### PREVIEW

     Welcome to XXXX ATM!